AliceCatalano/second_assignment/README.md

 Installing and running
 ----------------------

-Download (or even better, fork) the repository from: [CarmineD8/second_assignment] (https://github.com/CarmineD8/second_assignment) (github.com).
+Download (or even better, fork) the repository from: [CarmineD8/second_assignment](https://github.com/CarmineD8/second_assignment) (github.com).
 After you download and build the workspace, you can run the simulation environment with: rosrun stage_ros stageros $(rospack find second_assignment)/world/my_world.world

-## Exercise
+## Structure
 -----------------------------

-To run one or more scripts in the simulator, use `run.py`, passing it the file names.

-I am proposing you three exercises, with an increasing level of difficulty.
-The instruction for the three exercises can be found inside the .py files (exercise1.py, exercise2.py, exercise3.py).

-When done, you can run the program with:
+There are 3 nodes communicating: the controller_node contained in `mycontroller.cpp`, the stage_ros node contained in `my_world.world` and the client node contained in the `client.cpp`.
+The user should run them in this order or run the bash file

 ```bash
 $ python run.py exercise1.py